pixellos/TWIN/README.md

 > Hub for all UE Erasmus+ TWIN project software

 >Goals
--Easy api (based only at HTTP/GET)
+-Easy to use api (based only at HTTP/GET)
 -Easy, responsive UI
 -Modular application
 -User authentitaction (Especially Administrators/Lectors privileges)